-See the new menu item ACADEMIC FREEDOM.
-To quote from the lead in to the new page: "....
+See the menu item ACADEMIC FREEDOM.
+To quote from the lead in to the page: "....
 However, there is another key issue raised by ID.
 It is the freedom of academics and science educators to explore and discuss the issues associated with ID.
 The exploration of ID within science should not be dismissed as something it is not – a disguised religious position."

 The Centre for Intelligent Design on September 27th 2011 issued a press release and additional material relating to the call by Prof Richard Dawkins, Sir David Attenborough and others for a legal ban on Creationism and Intelligent Design in Britain's schools.
 Click here for the Press Release page.